teledyne-e2v/camera_gui/README.md

 ## Barcode config

 The configuration panel allows you to configure the barcodereader, please refer to the barcodereader plugin documentation for more informations.

+## White balance

+The configuration panel allows you to configure the whitebalance, please refer to the whitebalance plugin documentation for more informations.